 - salt and freshly ground black pepper

-Preheat the oven to 475 degrees F and adjust a rack to the center.
+- Set the oven.
+Preheat the oven to 475°F and adjust a rack to the center.

-Drizzle evenly with the balsamic vinegar and orange juice and add drop the pieces of butter throughout.
-Gently mix together, sprinkle with a little more salt and pepper and return to the now 400 degree F oven, and roast until everything is very nicely caramelized, about another 20 minutes.
+- Add vinegar, juice and butter and continue to roast.
+Drizzle evenly with the balsamic vinegar and orange juice and and drop the pieces of butter throughout.
+Gently mix together, sprinkle with a little more salt and pepper and return to the now 400°F oven, and roast until everything is very nicely caramelized, about another 20 minutes.